promanenko/gigaspaces-sbp-jekyll/spring-data-advanced.markdown

 }
 {%endhighlight%}

-To read more on projection concepts, please, refer to [Projection](http://docs.gigaspaces.com/xap101/query-partial-results.html) reference.
+To read more on projection concepts, please, refer to [Projection]({%latestjavaurl%}/query-partial-results.html) reference.

+{%anchor #querydsl%}

 # Querydsl Support

 The Querydsl framework let's you write type-safe queries in Java instead of using good old query strings.
 It gives you several advantages: code completion in your IDE, domain types and properties can be accessed in a type-safe manner which reduces the probability of query syntax errors during run-time.
-If you want to read more about Querydsl, please, proceed to [Querydsl website](http://www.querydsl.com/).
+If you want to read more about `Querydsl`, please, proceed to [Querydsl website](http://www.querydsl.com/).

 Several steps are needed to start using XAP Repositories Querydsl support.
 First, mark wanted repository as a `XapQueryDslPredicateExecutor` along with `XapRepository`:
 {%highlight java%}